i-am-grub/MultiGP_Toolkit/docs/usage/pushing/index.rst

 Results Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This selector is used to select the class to use for the race results on MultiGP's website.
+This drop-down selector is used to select the class to use for the race results on MultiGP's website.

 .. image:: mgp_results.png
     :width: 500